FAN RULES PDF

 standards of sportsmanship, courtesy, and conservation and to conduct

-themselves in a manner that will be a credit to themselves, to FAN and our
+themselves in a manner that will be a credit to themselves, to FAN, our

 sponsors, the school or club the team is representing, the sport of fishing and